Plush (song): Music video

-The music video was directed by Josh Taft, who explained the story behind the clip in his 2016 book "Scott Weiland: Memories of a Rock Star".
+The music video was directed by Josh Taft, who explained the story behind the clip in the 2016 book Scott Weiland: Memories of a Rock Star.
 He previously directed the "Sex Type Thing" video and disclosed that "the second videos are always a more dynamic story – especially when the first ones are hits," with the record label and management having more input.
 This made recording "somewhat of a painful process."
 He tried to represent the ideas of "Plush" in a metaphoric way, combining a visual interpretation of the song's lyrics with footage of Weiland singing with the band as a lounge act in an empty bar.

 The video was recorded at Red Hen, a little country-western bar in the Green Lake area of Seattle and "weird little" amusement park in Federal Way, south of the Seattle–Tacoma International Airport.
 "We tried to make it as haunted and sort of spooky as we could - without pushing the boundaries of what was air-able at that time," he recalled.
 As for Weiland's neon-red hair, he caught on to how management was trying to portray him in the video, so embraced the fact, telling Taft "I can see they're starting to turn me into a clown.
 So why don't I just be the clown that they're trying to turn me into in the video?" which he responded with "that sounds good to me!"

 The video was released in 1993 to heavy rotation on MTV, playing a major role in the band's commercial breakthrough.
 IThe same year, it was nominated for "Best Alternative Video" at that year's MTV Video Music Awards, but would lose out to Nirvana's "In Bloom" (however, Stone Temple Pilots won an award for "Best New Artist" that evening).
 There are two different versions of this video, with minor differences.
 On the Thank You bonus DVD, the last shot of the video features a woman looking at a mirror image of herself viewing her whole body while the mirror image drifts away.
 In another version, she is looking at a mirror image of her face, with water (possibly rain) dripping down the reflection of the mirror.